Account Takeover Fraud: What Online Lenders Should Know

 While account takeover fraud may be riskier for the fraudster than other forms of identity fraud, it does have several advantages, most importantly access to an individual’s available credit.
 In addition, the person committing fraud does not need to build a fake identity or financial history to commit the fraud.
 Instead, all they need to do is steal a person’s existing credentials, pre-existing accounts, and credit history then illicitly send money to themselves.

-Account takeover fraud is not facilitated like most other kinds of identity fraud.
+Account takeover fraud is not facilitated like most other kinds of identity fraud or financial fraud.
 Instead of needing sensitive information, such as bank account numbers, social security numbers, names, and addresses, a fraudster only needs access to a stolen username and password.
 These credentials are often obtained via malware or phishing.
 With those credentials, it’s possible for the fraudster to take out a loan in the victim’s name and withdraw the funds.
 If a victim’s account has SMS multi-factor authentication (MFA) enabled, a fraudster can perform a SIM swap, which associates the victim’s phone number with the phone the fraudster has in their possession, allowing them to bypass MFA.

 Once the funds are in the victim’s account, the fraudster can move the funds into an intermediary account.
 Once the funds have left the victim’s account, the fraudster can cash out the funds by making ATM withdrawals, purchasing cryptocurrencies, transferring funds to online payment platforms, or buying e-commerce goods, among other methods.